grafana/metrictank/docs/docker.md

 ### docker-standard

 plain, basic environment.
-uses metrictank docker image (with baked in binaries and configs), statsdaemon.
+uses Grafana Metrictank docker image (with baked in binaries and configs), statsdaemon.
 Comes with 1 dashboard: the metrictank dashboard

 [see our quickstart guide](https://github.com/grafana/metrictank/blob/master/docs/quick-start-docker.md)

 ### docker-dev

-Similar to docker-standard, but custom metrictank build is loaded, custom configs from scripts/config
+Similar to docker-standard, but custom Grafana Metrictank build is loaded, custom configs from scripts/config
 also: tag support, main+extra dashboards

 ### docker-dev-bigtable